yegor256/micromap/README.md

 ## Benchmark

-There is a summary of a simple benchmark, where we compare `micromap::Map` with a few other Rust maps, changing the total capacity of the map (horizontal axis).
+There is a summary of a simple benchmark, where we compared `micromap::Map` with a few other Rust maps, changing the total capacity of the map (horizontal axis).
-We apply the same interactions ([`benchmark.rs`](https://github.com/yegor256/micromap/blob/master/tests/benchmark.rs)) to them and measure how fast they perform.
-The numbers above 1.0 indicate performance gain, while numbers below 1.0 demonstrate performance loss.
+We applied the same interactions ([`benchmark.rs`](https://github.com/yegor256/micromap/blob/master/tests/benchmark.rs)) to them and measured how fast they performed.
+In the following table, the numbers over 1.0 indicate performance gain, while the numbers below 1.0 demonstrate performance loss.

 <!-- benchmark -->
 | | 1 | 2 | 4 | 8 | 16 | 32 | 64 | 128 |